abhilash-sixthsense/NeoVimConfig/README.md

 ```

-2. Copy nvim folder from this checked out code to ~/.config so that the path ~/.config/nvim will contain the files.
+2. checked out code to ~/.config , rename the checked out project to nvim so that the path ~/.config/nvim will contain the files.

 3. Run 'nvim +PlugInstall' to install the plugins